Robert Talley

-Robert Talley is a former American football coach and player.
+Robert Talley is an American former football coach and player.
 He served as the head coach of Stonehill College in Easton, Massachusetts from 2007 to 2015, compiling a record of 48–46.
 He left that program as the school's all–time winningest coach.

-He currently serves as the Director of Development for Athletics at the California State University, Chico.
+He formerly served as the Director of Development for Athletics at the California State University, Chico.

+He currently serves as a program coordinator for the Chico Area Recreation & Park District (CARD) in the flag football department, where he has gone on to coach his sons.
+He is credited with introducing the controversial end-around offense to the league.
+He won his first and only CARD Flag Football Championship on October 11, 2023, in the middle school division.